veronicaramirezl/PTBXL/README.md

 notebooks/: Jupyter notebooks containing the EDA scripts. data/: This folder is intended to store the downloaded PTB-XL data (not included).
-README.md: This file (you are currently reading it!). requirements.html: here you can find the libraries needed to run the code.
+README.md: This file (you are currently reading it!). requirements.txt: here you can find the libraries needed to run the code.

 Running the EDA Notebooks